 3. Miraval Arizona

 Meals reflect the Southwest using local and often surprising organic ingredients to create delicious dishes.
 Beverages are included, although alcohol is additional.
 An extensive and varied schedule of complimentary fitness classes is offered.
 Each visit comes with credits to use toward spa treatments or for special activities like the horse whisperer program or hikes off-property.
 Rooms are very comfortable, many set in casitas or villas built with local adobe.
+This villa especially reminded me of the one all-inclusive resort in Barbados which I visited last year and loved.

 What attracts people to Miraval?
 The resort allows you to be yourself, with an approach to wellness and mindfulness that acknowledges you, whether your desire is to stay busy all day long or to simply kick back, read a book, and take in the beautiful desert scenery.” — Meryl Pearlstein